dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 ### Basic SVG Shapes

-We quickly dove in with a quick overview of XML to show its relation to HTML and SVG.
+We quickly dove in with an overview of XML to show its relation to HTML and SVG.
 We learned simple SVG shapes and attributes.

 ![01]